Policies, Fees, and FAQs

 • Northern California CBT Network (NCCBT)

-1. Call your insurance company and ask for help finding in-network providers who treat your condition
+1. Call your insurance company; say you’re looking for in-network providers who treat your condition

-2. NOCD (works with tons of insurance companies, all 50 states, all ages) https://www.treatmyocd.com
+2. NOCD (takes many insurance plans, all 50 states, all ages) https://www.treatmyocd.com

 3. OCD specialists list (search for keywords like “teen”) https://bayareaocd.com/referral-list-2